Global Sustainable Development and Business Studies (BASc)

-There is an option to spend part of the second year abroad studying at Monash University in Melbourne, Australia.
+There is an option to spend Terms 2 and 3 of second year abroad studying at Monash University in Melbourne, Australia.
 Students may be based at either the University’s Melbourne campus or at its campus in Malaysia.

 Students spend the first term of their second year studying at Warwick and will travel to Australia in February to join Monash for the start of its second semester (which spans Warwick’s second and third terms).
 This arrangement is the integrated terms abroad variant of the course.